67E9/Collectron/Readme.md

 4.Enjoy the site!
 Thx for feedback!

 P.S.
 Make sure to check out our amazing 404 page.
-Regards to Curt!
+Regards to ITF!